suhana-25/alter/README.md

 ## Learning Animation

-I have made hover Animation using GSAP Block
+I made hover Animation using GSAP Block
+It is like smooth and soft Hover effect

+Exploring more interesting features of GSAP